-Several inference algorithm (Murphy, 2002; Neapolitan, 2004) have been proposed for DBN modeling.
+Several inference algorithms (Murphy, 2002; Neapolitan, 2004) have been proposed for DBN modeling.
 In this paper, the forwards-backwards inference and mutual information are used for Bayesian inference.
 The main benefit of introducing DBN for risk assessment may be summarized as follows:

-• A DBN as an excellent tool for many types of probabilistic inference can make all relevant qualitative and quantitative analysis in a full probabilistic model, including a broad variety of modeling schemes in a single framework and a large collection of exact and approximate inference techniques from the BN applied to dynamical process.

-- A DBN is more acceptable for predicting values of variables and capable of revealing the system state at any time.
+- All relevant qualitative and quantitative analyses can be carried out in a full probabilistic model, including a broad variety of modeling schemes and a large collection of inference techniques from the BN applied to dynamical process. - A DBN is more acceptable for predicting values of variables and capable of revealing the system state at any time.
 At a time slice new information about model parameters may be incorporated into the model, the value of a variable can be calculated based on probabilistic inference.
-This information may be in the format of: - 1) Updated probabilities, updated only on the basis of the associated probability distribution and the elapsed time. - 2) Updated probabilities, considering new real-time information, such as a change in a state of a model parameter. - 3) A combination of the two above, using Bayesian update.
+This information may be in the format of: - 1) Updated probabilities, updating only on the basis of the associated probability distribution and the elapsed time. - 2) Updated probabilities, considering new real-time information, such as a change in a state of a model parameter. - 3) A combination of the two above, using Bayesian update.